 California law allows a county or city prosecutor to take prior DUI convictions into account in charges and sentencing allegations.
 The limitation on these sentencing enhancements is that the conviction must have occurred within the prior ten years.
 Unfortunately, a prior wet reckless conviction within the prior ten year period will be treated as a DUI conviction in a subsequent DUI conviction to enhance the sentence.

 Clearly, there are unique considerations for each Long Beach DUI case.
-You must consult with a Long Beach DUI attorney to determine the most advantageous defense for you case.
-A “wet reckless” plea may or may not be the best outcome for you situation.
+You must consult with a Long Beach DUI attorney to determine the most advantageous defense for your case.
+A “wet reckless” plea may or may not be the best outcome for your situation.
 Attorney David Givot has aggressively and zealously defendant DUI clients throughout Los Angeles County.
 If you need an experienced Long Beach DUI attorney, he is the one to contact.
-Call (310) 699-0070 for your free DUI consultation.
+Call 562-206-2012 for your free DUI consultation.

 How to Reduce a DUI Charge to a Wet Reckless Charge